 Antarctic Family and Friends Association

-In 1965 Nel Law established the Antarctic Wives’ Association of Australia, to be a social link and source of support for wives of ANARE expeditioners.
-The organisation is now called the Antarctic Family and Friends Association and is part of the ANARE Club.
+In 1965, Nel Law established the Antarctic Wives’ Association of Australia, to be a social link and source of support for wives of ANARE expeditioners.
+The organisation was later renamed The Antarctic Family and Friends Association as part of the ANARE Club.